 The 2017 ABCFP forestry conference and AGM will explore how emerging markets, innovative technologies and recent land use decisions are enriching BC's vibrant forest community.
 For more information and to register visit the conference website.

-NRESi Members in the News Dr Paul Sanborn and his research on the soils in the Great Bear Rain Forest on Calvert Island off the west coast of central British Columbia, was featured in an article written by Josh Silberg of the Hakai Institute on "A Journey through the Soil Time Machine".
-Read the article here https://www.hakai.org/blog/life-at-hakai/journey-through-soil-time-machine Cumulative Impacts Research Consortium (CIRC) news Chris Buse is currently away on a visiting lectureship at the University of Melbourne until the end of December.
-He will have limited email contact during the next two weeks, but will otherwise be online.
-During his absence please contact Madeline Wilson regarding any CIRC business or activities.
+Cumulative Impacts Research Consortium (CIRC) news Chris Buse, Project Lead for the CIRC, spent the month of December in Melbourne presenting the CIRC's research portfolio at the International One Health/EcoHealth Congress, and acting as a visiting postdoctoral fellow with Deakin's Health, Nature and Sustainability Research Group in Melbourne.
+The report from the 1/2 day Fort St John Cumulative Impacts Workshop is now available on-line.
+The workshop focused on exploring the cumulative community, health and environmental impacts of resource development in the Peace River Region.
 Pacific Institute for Climate Solutions (PICS) news The 2017 Call for PICS internship funding (for public sector organizations) is now open.
 PICS Internships provide support for the hiring of university students from one of the four PICS consortium universities.
 Internships serve to enhance the students' knowledge and expertise in the area of climate change, as well as to integrate that knowledge into solutions. \$10,000 in internship funding per four-month placement is available to provincial and local governments and BC-based NGOs.
 Find this year's guidelines and application here: http://pics.uvic.ca/fellowships/internships Application deadline: midnight, January 9, 2017.
 Exploring New Issues: